SilentByte/pothole-map/README.md

 # Building & Deployment

+*Be sure to check your AWS keys and `serverless.yml` before deployment as to not incure costs.*

 *   Run the following commands to create a production build of the front-end app.
 The content of the resulting `dist/` folder can be uploaded onto any static site hosting provider.
 We're using [Firebase](https://firebase.google.com/).
     ```bash